Guide for Authors

 - Spell out the numbers one to ten.
 Use figures for higher numbers, measurements and time, e.g. 7 km.

-- AVOID all but the most well-known acronyms, jargon, obscure and discriminatory language, long or complex sentence construction, very long paragraphs.
-Do not use SRH; spell it out.
+- Avoid jargon, obscure and discriminatory language, long or complex sentence construction, and very long paragraphs.

 - Limit and define specialist terms.

 - Non-English words and phrases should be in italics and translated briefly in parentheses.
 Example: ayah (helper).